Nivl/git-go/README.md

 - [ ] Add support for writing in packfile/loose objects
 - [ ] Add Clone/Fetch support with HTTP (Started on branch [`ml/feat/clone`](https://github.com/Nivl/git-go/tree/ml/feat/clone))
 - [ ] Make objects immutable
+- [ ] Add an interface for the Repository so it can be mocked